jwwun/SnoozeFuseCursor/Documentation.md

 - Notifications are scheduled with critical sound (`UNNotificationSound.defaultCritical`)
 - Notification UI components adapt based on current permission state
 - Advanced notification settings available in the Advanced Settings screen
-- Notification warning UI can be moved between main Settings and Advanced Settings screens
+- Notification warning UI is hidden from main Settings by default
+- Critical alerts are prominently featured at the top of the Advanced Settings screen
 - User preference for notification warning location is persisted across app launches

 ### User Interaction Flow
-1. By default, if notifications are not enabled, a warning appears in the main Settings screen
+1. Regular notifications are hidden from the main Settings screen by default
-2. User can tap "Hide This" to move the warning to the Advanced Settings screen
-3. In Advanced Settings, user can tap "Show in Main Settings" to move it back
-4. Setting is persisted in UserDefaults so it remembers user preference across app launches
+2. Critical alerts are prominently featured at the top of Advanced Settings when notifications are enabled
+3. The Advanced Settings screen provides detailed control of notification features
+4. Critical alerts are highlighted as an essential feature for reliable alarm functionality
+5. Regular notifications serve as a backup when the app is completely terminated
-5. When notifications are enabled, the warning UI disappears from both screens automatically
+6. When notifications are enabled, the app checks if critical alerts are also authorized

+### Critical Alerts Implementation
+- **Entitlement Requirement**: The app requires the `com.apple.developer.usernotifications.critical-alerts` entitlement from Apple
+- **App Store Approval**: Critical alerts require special permission during App Store review
+- **App Behavior**:
+  - The app shows critical alerts as "disabled" until App Store approval is granted
+  - After approval, users can enable this permission
+  - The app prioritizes critical alerts as they're essential for reliable alarm behavior
+- **User Experience**: Clear explanations about why critical alerts are important for alarm functionality
+- **Graceful Fallback**: Direct audio playback works as primary alarm method regardless of critical alert status

 ## UI Improvements